-Senior business leaders are keenly aware we’re in a new era of digital consumption, one that’s been rapidly accelerated by COVID-19.
+Senior business leaders are keenly aware that we’re in a new era of digital consumption, one that’s been rapidly accelerated by COVID-19.
 If the past few years have shown us anything, it’s that companies must be ready to move quickly to stay ahead of the pace of change.
-This has familiarized many marketing teams with a new catchphrase: digital transformation.
+This has familiarised many marketing teams with a new catchphrase: digital transformation.

 1. C-suite alignment

 Becoming a digital leader begins at the top.
 Companies are successful when digital transformation isn’t just the remit of one executive but when the entire C-suite aligns on a common strategy and road map.
 Once they’ve set the North Star, CxOs must work together to galvanise the entire organisation to execute the vision from the top down.

 According to our research, 72% of digital leaders say that consistent C-level collaboration is essential,2 and a full 82% claim to align across the executive suite on digital vision, investment, and other resources to drive the agenda forward together.3

 When Open Universities Australia, a not-for-profit dedicated to helping Australians access higher education, started enhancing its digital capabilities, its leaders knew getting on the same page was critical to unlocking success.
 As Chief Commercial Officer Catherine Reynolds said, “What we tackled first on our digital maturity journey was leadership-level alignment on how everything connects to the ‘why.’”

 For Open Universities Australia, this came to making higher education easier to access and navigate for all Australians.
 The organisation offers people access to more than 710 online degrees and 2,560 subjects from leading universities.
 While this unlocks a world of possibility, it can be overwhelming for prospective learners to pinpoint what courses work best for them.